eventide 0.10.2

 ⚠️ Key restrictions when using write-only access:

-- No reading capabilities: Attempting to retrieve events from a write-only calendar will throw an
+- No reading capabilities: You cannot retrieve events from calendars when using write-only access

 - Create only: You can only create new events, not modify or read existing ones